samluescher/django-media-tree/docs/installation.rst

 Installing Media Tree
 *********************

-This document assumes you are familiar with Python and Django.
+This install guide assumes you are familiar with Python and Django.

 Dependencies